-A faculty member who wishes to appeal a salary decision must appeal through the Chair-Dean (in the School of Business)-Provost-President route.
+A faculty member who wishes to appeal a salary decision must appeal through the Chair-Dean-Provost route.
 If they are still dissatisfied with the decision and allege that the salary decision is punitive and amounts to making their conditions of employment so unsatisfactory that they appear to be designed to influence them to resign without the protection of due process, they may then appeal this decision in the manner set forth in the Trinity University Policy Statement on Academic Freedom, Responsibility, and Employment of Faculty.